Repair a non-booting GRUB

 grub-mkconfig -o /boot/grub/grub.cfg

-Now GRUB is repaired and you should be able to boot into your system again.
+Now, GRUB is repaired, and you should be able to boot into your system again.

 Repair GRUB on EFI/UEFI systems

 Before you are going to repair GRUB, you should also check your EFI-boot-settings, this also can be the reason why GRUB isn’t booting.
-Just check our forum for those settings.

 - reinstall GRUB files:

-only grub-install
+Only grub-install

-is needed no need to add any options (at least on EndeavourOS where we use the default efi-path /boot/efi what is the default used for the command already.
+is needed no need to add any options, at least on EndeavourOS where we use the default efi-path /boot/efi what is the default used for the command already.
 The --bootloader-id

 option will create a new entry with the given ID that in some cases will not get set as the default boot entry in the firmware.